Scriptural

 Reflection:

 Are you a "Good" person?
 What is a "Good" person?
-So often I have talked

-to people who have not accepted Jesus the Christ as their saviour.
-And
+So often I have talked to people who have not accepted Jesus the Christ

-so often they state that they are good and don't need religion to be
+as their saviour.
+And so often they state that they are good and don't

-good.
-There are those who even have claimed that if God is good he would
+need religion to be good.
+There are those who even have claimed that

-never judge someone who is good.
-As if a human quality of being good
+if God is good he would never judge someone who is good.
+As if a human

-is somehow equal to that of a Holy God.
-This is a problem that I've
+quality of being good is somehow equal to that of a Holy God.
+The problems

 The first is that